Tony Spiro

 1. Architecture and Code Quality

-Sonnet 4.5 delivered a solid, well-organized blog with thoughtful features including:
+Sonnet 4.5 delivered a solid, well-organized blog with thoughtful features including a welcoming hero section, featured post highlighting, category browsing, and clean functional content presentation.

-Sonnet 4.6 took a more refined and editorially polished approach:
+Sonnet 4.6 took a more refined and editorially polished approach with a cohesive publication identity, sophisticated content card layouts, and a cleaner magazine-like reading experience.

 2. User Experience and Design